Alexander the Great aimed for the Ends of the World and the Great Outer Sea.

 There is an overpowering smell of pine and lavender all along this western road of Greece we’re taking.
-The early morning sluggish sea – the Ionian – to our left.
+The early morning, sluggish, sea – the Ionian – to our left.

-In our aimless driving during the night we had meandered on small roads far south, not knowing where to go, frequently lost, but now we are driving up again.
-The ghostly shapes of the islands of Paxos and, beyond, our home of Corfu sat out in their sea bed of blue.
+In our aimless driving during the night we had meandered on small roads far south, not knowing where to go, frequently lost, but now we are driving up northwards again.
+The ghostly shapes of the islands of Paxos and, beyond, our home of Corfu are sat out in their sea bed of blue.

 The town of Parga is asleep.